wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

       - Fix by matching the quota of new server with that of the existing one
         - Get-MailboxDatabase -Server EXCH16 | Set-MailboxDatabase -IssueWarningQuota 5GB -ProhibitSendQuota 6GB -ProhibitSendReceiveQuota 10GB
     - Common Issue: Outlook Address Book not configured on existing Exchange servers
       - Check
         - Get-OfflineAddressBook
       - Fix by letting the new server use the OAB of the existing server
         - Get-MailboxDatabase -Server EXCH16 | Set-MailboxDatabase -OfflineAddressBook &quot;Default Offline Address Book (Previous Exchange)&quot;

 - Prepare to migrate mailbox
-  1. Exclude mailbox databases from provisioning
+  1. Exclude mailbox databases from provisioning (mailbox provisioning load balancer)
       - If no target DB is selected while creation of the migration batch, Exchange automatically distributes mailboxes across available mailbox databases
       - To Exclude a DB from provisioning
         - Set-MailboxDatabase &quot;DB name&quot; -IsExcludedFromProvisioning $true